hamadallo/simple-calculator/README.md

 ## Console Calculator

-This is a simple example of a calculator in java
+- This is a simple example of a calculator in java by console, not a GUI.

-- A console calculator Not GUI!

 ### Under development...